 When a design requires simple glue-logic or similar functionality which doesn’t need to be changed much, or when you need an instant-on circuit, then go for CPLDs.
 Otherwise, for most other applications FPGAs are generally preferred.
 Sometimes you can find both CPLD + FPGA in a design.
 In those designs, CPLDs generally do simple glue-logic as mentioned before, and are responsible for “booting” the FPGA as well as controlling reset and boot sequence of a complete board.
 So, depending on the application you might need to use both in a design.

 So, there you go!
 We hope that you are now more enlightened about CPLDs vs FPGAs and can make an informed decision on which one to use depending on your application needs.
-Feel free to browse our wide range of FPGA Boards to prototype and develop your applications.
+The module form-factor boards such as the Narvi Spartan 7 FPGA Module make it easier to implement the applications without requiring end-product designers to take care of complex details such as FPGA power supplies, DDR3 routing etc. Feel free to browse our wide range of FPGA Boards to prototype and develop your applications.